 October 4, 2011

-The fact that Olivia was able to recover so quickly was due to an excellent diet (and of course proper vetting - although it didn’t take much, and loads of love and support.
-I talk about proper nutrition often and will continue to do so since I wholeheartedly believe it can make such a large difference in your animal’s overall health.
-Sure, you can feed your dog a run of the mill food and it will survive and hopefully live a long life.
-However, if you feed an excellent food, like The Honest Kitchen (who graciously sponsored Olivia’s entire road to recovery – Thank you THK, what a difference your food has made!), you will most likely see an amazing difference in not only their skin and coat, but in the brightness of eyes, their ease of ability to digest, increased energy levels, etc. Sure, we can survive on decent food, but when we consume excellent nutrition we feel better, look better and can live overall healthier lives also.
+The fact that Olivia was able to recover so well was due to an excellent diet (and of course proper vetting - although it didn’t take much, and loads of love helped).
+I love to talk about proper nutrition and always will since I wholeheartedly believe it can make a remarkable difference in overall health.
+You can feed your dog an average run of the mill food and it may do fine and will hopefully live a long life.
+However, if you feed an excellent food, like The Honest Kitchen (who helped sponsor Olivia’s road to recovery – Thank you THK, what a difference your food has made!), you will most likely see an amazing difference not only in their new shiny soft coat and healthy skin, but in the alertness in their eyes, their ease to digest, less stinky #2’s (Yeah!), increased energy levels, etc. Sure, we can survive on decent food, but when we consume excellent nutrition we feel better, look better and can live overall healthier lives also.
 It’s no different with our four- legged friends!

-Also, skin allergies, excessive scratching, ear rubbing and other irritations could be the direct cause of a food allergy.
+Plus, skin allergies, excessive scratching, paw licking, ear rubbing and other irritations can be the direct result of a food allergy.
 Limited ingredient, whole food, and less processed, diets are usually helpful.
 I suggest researching and educating yourself and discuss options with a trusted veterinarian to determine what’s right for your pet.
 Our furkids depend on us to better their lives.
 I know they would do the same for us if they could.

 - Kate Smargiasso